 Other Financial Assistance Received

-Other sources of financial assistance-- such as scholarships or tuition reimbursement through your employer--are considered awards of aid and are used in determining Financial Need.
-All forms of financial assistance should be reported on your Federal Student Loan Request Form.
+Other sources of financial assistance-- such as scholarships or tuition reimbursement through your employer--are considered awards of aid and are used in determining your eligibility for federal aid programs.
+All forms of financial assistance should be reported on your Graduate Aid Application – Hartford campus.